A few years ago, I made the decision that I wanted to build my first Christmas light show.

 LOR really confused me when I first installed it.
 Like most software, I unchecked the box to place an icon on my desktop, as I really like to keep things clean.

 The installer spit out a number of installed programs (literally, 13), and I inevitably choose the wrong once when I first tried to launch it.
+There was no indication in the installer nor the page I downloaded it from as to which one to choose.

-As I got into the program, I found that it was on par with the other options when setting up my display.
+As I got into the program, I found that it was somewhat on par with the other options when setting up my display.
 It had more “tooltips” and popups to guide me and felt a little more polished than other options but wasn’t really any more efficient than the other programs.

 I did appreciate that the “patching”, or assigning of lights to controllers, is built-in to the sequencer.
 Simply double-clicking any of my props allowed me to edit the patch settings for that prop.